precice/tutorials/turek-hron-fsi3/README.md

 ## Post-processing

 You can visualize the results of the coupled simulation using e.g. ParaView.
-Fluid results are in the OpenFOAM format and you may load the `Fluid.foam` file.
+Fluid results are in the OpenFOAM format and you may load the `fluid-openfoam.foam` file.
 Solid results are in VTK format.

 If you want to visualize both domains with ParaView, keep in mind that the deal.II solver writes results every few timesteps, while the OpenFOAM solver writes in reference to simulated time.
 For this reason, make sure that you use compatible write intervals.
 You may also need to convert the OpenFOAM results to VTK (with the command `foamToVTK`).